CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 ultimately score ALL objects found in your table unless you define filters to ignore certain images (see section II.F).

+You can also sort objects into bins by using the arrow keys to select objects and the number keys 1-9 to assign objects into classes.
+Class bins are numbered left-to-right starting from 1.

 **Important:** A small dot is displayed in the center of each tile as your mouse hovers over it.
 The object that falls under this dot is the object that must be sorted.
 In the example below, the tile under the mouse should be sorted based on the blue cell underneath the dot, NOT the cells